If you’re new to gardening, you may not know of wetting agents (a.k.a.: spreader stickers or surfactants).

 When combined with the most popular garden chemical sprays, a wetting agent can greatly enhance effectiveness.

 Nonionic Surfactant Versus Ionic Wetting Agent

-Be careful to select the right type of wetting agent to work well with the product you plan to use in on.
+Select the right type of wetting agent to work well with the product you plan to use.
 The term “ionic” refers to a compound’s electrical charge.

-Generally speaking, neutral or nonionic wetting products are the safest and can be used in most applications.
+Generally, neutral or nonionic wetting products are the safest and can be used in most applications.
 This is because they have no electrical charge.
-Non-ionic surfactant can be used with any product.
+A non-ionic surfactant can be used with any product.

 Make The Most of the Water You Have!

 These days, drought stress conditions are becoming more and more common.
 It can be heartbreaking to watch your well-established plants and lawn suffer and die from heat and lack of water.